ben-zen/wikipedia-session/building-a-query.md

 this is the URL for the API itself.
 The part of the URL after the question mark is called the _query_, and it defines the work you want the API to perform.

-In order to avoid writing the same string over and over again, I've declared a variable, `ENDPOINT`, for this specific string.
+In order to avoid writing the same string over and over again, as well as avoid errors, I've declared a variable called `ENDPOINT` for this specific string.
 (It's all-caps to remind me to never write anything to it, only to read from it.)
 We'll be using this string every time we make a request.

 ## The query